Free accessibility checker for any website

 Tab Order (tabindex)

-Flags elements with positive tabindex values that break natural tab order
+Flags positive tabindex values that break natural tab flow.
+This makes keyboard navigation confusing.

 Table Column Headers

-Checks that data tables use th elements for column headers
+Checks that data tables use th elements.
+Without them, screen readers can't link cells to column names.

 Descriptive Link Text